AADavin/Zombi/README.md

 ### **Introduction** ###

-SimuLyon is a simulator of species tree and genome evolution that accounts for extinct lineages.
-This feature makes it especially interesting for those studying organisms in which there exists Lateral Gene Transfers, since transfer events can take place between lineages that have left no surviving descendants.
-SimuLyon uses a Birth-death model to generate a species tree.
-Different functions are included to generate species tree with non-constant rates of speciation and extinction.
-Then it simulates the evolution of gene families along this species tree.
-Gene families can be already present in the stem branch or appear with a given rate of origination along the different branches of the species tree.
-Genes can evolve through events of duplication, loss and transfer.
-SimuLyon also can account for the fact that transfers occur preferentially between closely related lineages.
-It presents a detailed output of the genome evolution including the total number of families that have gone extinct and the ancestral genomes of the different inner nodes in the species tree.
-Finally, the sequence of the different genes is simulated along the different gene families, considering also that substitution rates can change widely over time.
-SimuLyon can be of great interest to those who want to test different evolutionary hypothesis under simulations and need to use a fast and easy to use tool to generate species, gene trees and sequences.
+ SimuLyon can be of great interest to those who want to test different evolutionary hypothesis under simulations and need to use a fast and easy to use tool to generate species trees, gene trees and sequences.

 Please read the manual before using it.
 I know you are in a hurry but it only takes around 15 minutes of your time.
-If you are really in a hurry then just follow the **Example 1**.
+If you are really in a hurry then just follow the **Examples 1 and 2**.

 Writen by Adrián A. Davín
+Using ideas, suggestions and comments coming from: (still to fill)

 contact to aaredav@gmail.com

 ----------

 Watch out! simuLyon is **unfinished**.
-Many of the functions explained in this manual have not tested yet and some others are not even written.

-**Everything explained in the Example 1 should be working though**
+The current version can undergo big changes

 ========================================================================

 ### **Usage** ###

 You need **python 3.6** installed with **ETE3** and **numpy**

-There are **three** modes to run simuLyon. **T** (species Tree) and **G** (Genomes) (and we will write a third one for sequences, **S**)
+There are **three** modes to run simuLyon. **T** (species Tree) and **G** (Genomes)

+(and we will write a third one for sequences, **S**)

 The order to obtain a complete dataset is